novalabsxyz/helium-ruby/README.md

 ```

 When you modify any of the files in `lib/`, all specs will run.
 When you modify a spec file, just that file will be run.
 You can press `Enter` at the guard prompt to run all tests as well.

-## License

-The gem is available as open source under the terms of the [BSD License](https://github.com/helium/helium-ruby/blob/master/LICENSE.txt).